 The Water at Mar Chiquita Beach – Manati, Puerto Rico

 The water on this natural pool is crystal clear, constantly refreshed with every wave that pushes from the ocean through the channel.
 The mesmerizing shades of emerald green and turquoise blue invite visitors to jump in.
 Depth and clarity of the water change with the weather conditions and seasons.
 Photos on this page were taken during a summer month when the water is calmer, safer for swimming and snorkeling.
 During the winter months, more water comes in making the pool deeper.
 Please read about safety below.

-There are a few food trucks serving food and drinks throughout the week.
-During the weekends with more visitors, there may find more food trucks and arts/crafts vendors on the beach.
+There are a few food trucks serving food and drinks throughout the week, during busier summer weeks, weekends, and holidays you may find more food trucks.

 Crowds at Mar Chiquita

 Mar Chiquita is perfect to bring a lounge chair, a picnic basket, and enjoy the simplicity of a quiet beach.
 The weekends are busier with residents and nearby locals visiting.

 Summer months: Playa Mar Chiquita is a popular beach among locals during summer when the kids are off school.
 Adventurous travelers searching for unbeaten paths and local vibe find their way here.

 Winter Months: There are fewer crowds during the winter months on weekdays, but the water is also rougher and less clear depending on conditions.
 You’ll be sharing the beach with fewer crowds, a nice beach for couples desiring a quiet beach.